-Michael Suk, MD, JD, MPH, MBA, a board certified orthopaedic surgeon, was elected to the American Medical Association Board of Trustees in June 2019.
+Michael Suk, MD, JD, MPH, MBA, a board-certified orthopaedic surgeon who was first elected to the American Medical Association Board of Trustees in June 2019, was elected secretary of the AMA in June 2022.
 Throughout his career, Dr. Suk has been a vocal leader on public health issues, including the role and importance of organized medicine, resident work hours, social determinants of health and numerous other public health concerns.

 Dr. Suk enjoys coaching innovative, entrepreneurial leaders seeking to cross traditional boundaries, all activities in the great outdoors, travelling with his family and playing golf and tennis.
 Dr. Suk and his wife, Jennifer, have three children.

 To request a member of the AMA Board of Trustees to speak at an upcoming event, please read the terms and conditions, complete and submit the form.

 - Free access to JAMA Network™ and CME

 - Save hundreds on insurance